 Can I stop or remove csisyncclient.exe?

 It would help if you did not do either of them.
-While you can kill the csisyncclient.exe using the Task Manager, it is only advisable if the process takes a lot of resources and the PC is slowing down.
-It is not possible to do that until you uninstall the Office from the laptop or PC when it comes to removing.
+While you can kill csisyncclient.exe in Task Manager, it is only advisable if the process is consuming a lot of resources and the PC is slowing down.
+It is not possible to do that until you uninstall Office from the laptop or PC.

 I hope the post was easy to follow, and you were able to the CSISYNCCLIENT.EXE process in Windows 11/10.